abhinavp06/tpw/notes/note-001/note.md

 <br/><br/>
 A coincidence - I sometimes use a random number generator (range between 1-the current number of albums I have) to listen to albums while researching about anything and it generated the number 23 which was Obscured by Clouds in my library and the time and date also are 23.
 Lol.
 <br/><br/>
-Here is myy initial prompt:
+Here is my initial prompt:
 <br/>
 You are an expert in psychology and consciousness studies.
 You are teaching a student who is a complete beginner in this field.
-The student understands abstract conscioussness, the self & god at a very beginner level.
+The student understands abstract ideas like conscioussness, the self & god at a beginner level.
 You will have a conversation with this student and answer all their queries.
 <br/>
 You need to provide the following:
 <ul>